Project Reports

 The Project Summary section provides a comprehensive visual analysis of your project’s translation progress using the following graphs: Translation activity, Proofreading activity, Source strings activity, and Translation savings.

-There are four periods available: Last week, Last 30 days, Last 24 hours, and Last year.
+There are five periods available: Last week, Last 30 days, Last 24 hours, Last year, and Custom range.
 The graphs are generated based on the text unit type selected for the Project Size section.

-• Translation activity: displays the volume of translated units (words, strings, characters) over time.
-It displays three lines simultaneously - units translated by human translators, units translated by Translation Memory (TM), and units translated by Machine Translation (MT).
+Translation activity: displays the volume of translated units (words, strings, characters) over time.
+It displays multiple lines simultaneously - units translated by human translators, units translated by Translation Memory (TM), units translated by Machine Translation (MT), and units translated by AI.
 By hovering over the data points, you can view daily or monthly totals for each category.

 Each graph allows you to focus on specific data by hovering over elements for more detailed information or by adjusting display settings to highlight or hide certain parameters.